lilsnoops2/anm_itops_playbooks/README.md

 ### Image Upload:
 1. Run the prestage playbook, for example: ansible-playbook playbooks/upgrades/prestage-ios_iosxe.yml -e 'target_hosts=switch,router' -e 'ansible_user=user' -e 'ansible_password=password' -e 'http_server=172.22.15.110'
-2. If any devices fail, review the failures and fix issues (such as cleaning disk space or fixing http clinet source interface)
+2. If any devices fail, review the failures and fix issues (such as cleaning disk space or fixing http client source interface)
 3. After fixing devices, you can run on failed devices again by running:
+2. If any devices failed, you may need to manually clean them up